Involutive bordered Floer homology: Rigidity results

+Suppose that $\HD$ is a Heegaard diagram for a bordered handlebody and $P$ is a $G$-set graded type $D$ structure homotopy equivalent to $\CFDa(\HD)$.
+Then

+\cite[Theorem 1]{LOTHomPair} is graded by a free $\ZZ$-set (cf.~Section~\ref{sec:gradings}).
+Further, the homology lies over a single $\ZZ$-orbit in the grading set.
+This $\ZZ$-orbit inherits a total order, by declaring that $a>b$ if $a=\lambda^nb$ for some $n\in\ZZ$.
+Thus, it makes sense to talk about a nontrivial homomorphism (that is, a homomorphism whose image in $H_*\Mor^{\Alg(-\PMC)}(\CFDa(\HD),P)$ is nontrivial) of maximal grading.
+The same discussion holds for type $A$ invariants.

-\begin{lemma} Let $\HD$ be a Heegaard diagram for a bordered handlebody and $P$ (respectively $M$) a $G$-set-graded type $D$ structure (respectively $\Ainf$-module) graded homotopy equivalent to $\HD$.
-Then up to chain homotopy there is a \emph{unique} graded homotopy equivalence $\CFDa(\HD)\to P$ (respectively $\CFAa(\HD)\to M$).
-Further, this homotopy class is represented by any non-zero map of maximal grading. \end{lemma} So, if $\HD$ and $\HD'$ represent the same bordered handlebody, to find a homotopy equivalence $\CFDa(\HD)\to\CFDa(\HD')$, say, it suffices to find any grading-preserving, non-nullhomotopic homomorphism. \begin{proof} First, if $P$ and $Q$ are homotopy equivalent then the set of homotopy classes of homotopy equivalences from $P$ to $Q$ is a torseur for the set of homotopy classes of homotopy equivalences from $P$ to $P$.
+\begin{lemma} Let $\HD$ be a Heegaard diagram for a bordered handlebody and $P$ (respectively $M$) a $G$-set-graded type $D$ structure (respectively $\Ainf$-module) homogeneous homotopy equivalent to $\CFDa(\HD)$.
+Then up to chain homotopy there is a \emph{unique} homogeneous homotopy equivalence $\CFDa(\HD)\to P$ (respectively $\CFAa(\HD)\to M$).
+Further, this homotopy class is represented by any non-trivial homomorphism of maximal grading. \end{lemma} So, if $\HD$ and $\HD'$ represent the same bordered handlebody, to find a homotopy equivalence $\CFDa(\HD)\to\CFDa(\HD')$, say, it suffices to find any grading-preserving, non-nullhomotopic homomorphism. \begin{proof} First, if $P$ and $Q$ are homotopy equivalent then the set of homotopy classes of homotopy equivalences from $P$ to $Q$ is a torseur for the set of homotopy classes of homotopy equivalences from $P$ to $P$.
 So, it suffices to prove the lemma in the case that $P=\CFDa(\HD)$ and $M=\CFAa(\HD)$.

-If $\HD_0$ represents the standard $0$-framed handlebody then by Lemma~\ref{lem:0-HB-rigid} there is a unique graded homotopy equivalence $\CFDa(\HD_0)\to\CFDa(\HD_0)$.
+If $\HD_0$ represents the standard $0$-framed handlebody then by Lemma~\ref{lem:0-HB-rigid} there is a unique homogeneous homotopy equivalence $\CFDa(\HD_0)\to\CFDa(\HD_0)$.
 Next, there is a mapping class $\phi$ so that $\HD$ represents a handlebody with boundary parameterized by $\phi$.
-Then the pairing theorem gives a graded homotopy equivalence
+Then the pairing theorem gives a homogeneous homotopy equivalence

-Tensoring with $\CFDAa(\phi)$ is an equivalence of homotopy categories of $G$-set-graded type $D$ structures, with inverse $\CFDAa(\phi^{-1})$~\cite[Corollary 8.1]{LOT2}, so the set of homotopy classes of graded homotopy auto-equivalences of $\CFDAa(\phi)\DT\CFDa(\HD_0)$ is in bijection with the set of homotopy classes of graded homotopy auto-equivalences of $\CFDa(\HD_0)$.
-Thus, by Equation~\eqref{eq:twist} there is a unique homotopy class of graded homotopy auto-equivalences of $\CFDa(\HD)$.
+Tensoring with $\CFDAa(\phi)$ is an equivalence of homotopy categories of $G$-set-graded type $D$ structures, with inverse $\CFDAa(\phi^{-1})\DT\cdot$~\cite[Corollary 8.1]{LOT2}, so the set of homotopy classes of homogeneous homotopy auto-equivalences of $\CFDAa(\phi)\DT\CFDa(\HD_0)$ is in bijection with the set of homotopy classes of homogeneous homotopy auto-equivalences of $\CFDa(\HD_0)$.
+Thus, by Equation~\eqref{eq:twist} there is a unique homotopy class of homogeneous homotopy auto-equivalences of $\CFDa(\HD)$.
 Finally,